SarahW0/feed-reader-testing-jasmine/README.md

 4. The testing result page will be open in the browser

 # Test Suites
-4 test suites and totally 7 tests are created for this project
+Four test suites and totally seven tests are created for this project

 **1. New Feed Selection[Test Suite]**

-     To test Content changes when a new feed is loaded
+     To test content changes when a new feed is loaded

 **2. RSS Feeds[Test Suite]**

      To test each feed has a name defined and not empty
      To test each feed has a URL defined and not empty
-     To test allFeeds is defined and not empty
+     To test allFeeds variable is defined and not empty

 **3. The menu[Test Suite]**